Tick fact sheet | Field of Mars EEC

 What are ticks?

-In the Sydney region, the best-known species is the Australian paralysis tick (Ixodes holocyclus).
-It is found along eastern Australia and feeds on many hosts including native mammals, pets, livestock and people.
+There are almost 900 tick species worldwide, and more than 70 species have been recorded in Australia.
+In the Sydney region, the best-known species is the Australian paralysis tick, Ixodes holocyclus.
+This species lives along eastern Australia and may feed on native mammals, pets, livestock and people.

 Fast facts – Ticks